-15. 51% of all internet’s traffic is Fake.
+17. 51% of all internet’s traffic is Fake.

-17. 7 People control the whole internet.
+19. 7 People control the whole internet.

 Yes, you heard it right.
 There are seven people assigned to the Internet Corporation for Assigned Names and Numbers (ICANN) who hold seven different keys.
-In the case of Catastrophe, these seven people can meet again and restore the state of the Internet.
+In the case of a Catastrophe, these seven people can meet again and restore the state of the Internet.

 There are seven copies of the original key, in case if one of them gets misplaced or if something goes wrong.